Fox News co-president Bill Shine out in latest shake-up for network

 Concerns about the culture inside the network could have bigger implications for its parent company.
 Shine's resignation comes as the Murdochs seek to acquire full ownership of Sky, the powerful British satellite and cable network.

-The shakeup came on the same day that Fox is launching two new shows.
 Under British regulatory standards, the Murdochs are required to demonstrate that they are "fit and proper" media owners -- a qualification threatened by the scandals that have been engulfing Fox for nearly a year now.

 The shakeup came on the same day that Fox is launching two new shows.